This blog has an RSS feed

 logic closes self-closing tags but leaves other tags open.
 On

-encountering a closing tag inside the section
+encountering a closing tag inside the section, the script

-appends a closing tag to content
+appends a closing tag to content, as long as the tag

 isn’t self-closing.
 The pre-order traversal ensures the script appends

-in the same order it appears in
+tags and text to content in the same order it appears in

 the original post.